LearnWeb3DAO/Flash-Loans/README.md

 However, you may need just a shit ton of money at times to execute some sort of attack that you cannot possibly provide collateral for, perhaps to execute a huge arbitrage trade or attack some contracts.

 ## What are Flash Loans?
-As you might be thinking its some kind of loan?
-Well yes it is.
-Its a special type of a loan where a borrower can borrow an asset as long as they return the borrowed amount and some interest **before the end of the transaction**.
+You might be thinking: Is it some kind of loan?
+Well, yes, it is.
+It's a special type of loan where a borrower can borrow an asset as long as they return the borrowed amount and some interest **before the end of the transaction**.
 Since the borrowed amount is returned back, with interest, in the same transaction, there is no possibility for anyone to run away with the borrowed money.
 If the loan is not repaid in the same transaction, the transaction fails overall and is reverted.

 <Quiz questionId="5492d05f-50b3-4052-95ef-a6ad34a68b48" />